pedrobarco/prostokat/README.md

 Start prostokat via its CLI by running `pk start`.
 You should now be able to use `Shift + Mouse 3` to tile an active window to the closest tilling area.
-> Note: Prostokat uses the current mouse position to detect which area should the window be tilled to.
+> Note: Prostokat uses the current mouse position to detect to which area should the window be tilled to.

 ```
 Usage: